Code-Institute-Submissions/houseplant-heroes/README.md

 - Tooltips are used to tell users what is required for a valid username and password.

+- If user input does not meet requirements:

-- If they meet the requirements the input field will be underlined in green, if they don't they will be red and will not be permitted to proceed.
+  - input field will be underlined in red
+  - on submit, they will not be permitted to proceed.

-- If a username is already exits in the database (checked by Python) a flash message will appear, "Username already in user, please try another".
+- If the chosen username already exits in the database (checked by Python):

+  - flash message will appear, "Username already in user, please try another".

+- If user input meets all requirements:
+  - input field will be underlined in green
-- If all requirements are met, the user will be directed to their newly created profile page.
+  - on submit, user will be directed to their newly created profile page.

+**Redirect Links**

+- A link for the login page is provided "Already have an account?
+Login ->" in case the user has found themself in the wrong place and needs redirecting.

+### User Profile Page

+<i>Unable to provide responsive image due to necessity for session cookie</i>

+**User's Plants list**

+- The main purpose of the user profile page is to allow the user to see a list of the plants that they have posted.
+Users have the ability to edit and delete their own posts and this gives them easy access to do so.
+- If the user has no plants to show they will see:

 ## Features Left to Implement